Firefly Family Guide

 What kinds of forms are there?

-There are 39 forms total, organized into three types:
+These forms are organized into three types:

 Profile forms — fill these out once, update when things change: